stefanmanic33/stefan-manic-fatcat-task/README.md

 Users can submit the form by pressing the submit button.
-You just need to complete all the validations in the oils, so that you can send the entered form
+You just need to complete all the validations in the oils, so that you can send the entered form.

 <img width="1125" alt="Screenshot 2023-12-25 at 20 42 15" src="https://github.com/stefanmanic33/stefan-manic-fatcat-task/assets/132456152/564b6332-c97e-423d-b974-e2e75144e0d9">